khush3/website_files/content/home/extracurricular.md

   date_start = "2019-07-01"
   date_end = ""
   description = """
   [IvLabs](http://www.ivlabs.in) is the Robotics and Innovation Society run by the students of VNIT.
-I head the council responsible for managing the Society and will be involved in the decision-making process of several initiatives in the tenure of the council. """
+I head the council responsible for managing the Society and I am involved in the decision-making process of several initiatives during the tenure of the council. """

 [[experience]]
   title = "Member"